breiting/codecad/docs/DEV.md

 ## Error Handling

 - OCCT routines may throw `Standard_Failure`.
-Catch at API boundaries and raise a `std::runtime_error` for Lua with a descriptive message.
+Catch at API boundaries and raise a `Exception` from the `ccad/base/Exception.hpp`.
-- Boolean operations (fuse, cut) may return invalid shapes; check `IsNull()` and fall back gracefully when sensible.

 ## Contributing

 - Add tests for new functionality (if non-trivial).
 - Keep examples short and descriptive.
-- Update `types/?.d.lua` when changing Lua API.
+- Update `lualib/types/?.d.lua` when changing Lua API.